 Plants in their prime will produce 8-12lbs / 3.5 - 5.5kg of fruit each year.

 You'll see them darken and taste sweet when they are ripe, use scissors to cut them off.

-Top Tip: When harvesting, you can also do most of the pruning: just cut out some of the innermost, most heavily fruited stems and take them somewhere more comfortable to be stripped of their fruit: this will make mopping up the rest much easier.
+When harvesting, you can also do most of the pruning: cut out some of the most heavily fruited stems, starting with the innermost, and take them somewhere comfortable to be stripped: mopping up the rest on the bush is now easier.

-Your plants will need action against aphids on their juicy new growth, and a bird net is essential in most areas - some places have a lot of cats.
+Your plants will often need action against aphids on their juicy new growth, and a bird net is essential in most areas - some places have a lot of cats.